slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

 ## TODOs
-* Learning resources on how to tune StallGuard etc.
-* Driver error detection on the DIAG pin or UART and event broadcasting.
 * Reconfigure driver if driver was power cycled.
-* Driver warning and error trigger events.
 * OTTRIM not setting or reading properly
 * Generate step pulses outside of main loop